 Always monitor the line for an audible signal before attempting to go off-hook to draw dial tone.
+The data detect circuitry on the test set is designed to detect data signals above the human audio range.
 To detect data signals within the human audio range, such as produced by voiceband modems and subrate DDS transceivers, you must listen to the line using the test set's audio monitoring capability.
-If you hear the telltale hiss of a voice band modem or low frequency data transceiver, do not move the TALK/MONITOR switch to T. It will go off hook and it will interfere with the voice band modem or data transceiver.
+If you hear the hiss of a voice band modem or low frequency data transceiver, do not move the Talk/Monitor switch to T. If you do switch to T, the test set will not lockout because it does not detect low frequency data.
+It will go off hook and will interfere with the voice band modem or data transceiver.
 To avoid this, try another line or wait until the line is idle.
+Data detection is a two part process.
+The first part requires listening to the line for audible data traffic in Monitor mode as described above.
+If the line is quiet, then the second part is to use the test set's data detect capability to determine if there is data above the human audio range on the line.
+This can be done in one of two ways.